lehlud/sortsys_api/README.md

 # pgql

-Postgres based SQL-like query language useful for providing JSON-based APIs with finegrained authorization and powerful dynamic queries.
+API Interace for PostgresSQL RDBMS using an SQL-like query language usefule providing JSON-based APIs with finegrained authorization and powerful dynamic queries.

 ## Why?

 For one specific API I wanted to provide dynamic query possibilities without sacrificing security while still being able to build those queries client side.

 This is why I created this query language.
 Its purpose is mainly to be able to inject extra conditions into select and join queries without opening the door for sql injections.